danhawkes/grooveshark-api/README.md

 # Thanks

-To [sosedoff](https://github.com/sosedoff) and contibutors for providing API information in their [Ruby library](https://github.com/sosedoff/grooveshark).
+To [sosedoff](https://github.com/sosedoff) and contributors for providing API information in their [Ruby library](https://github.com/sosedoff/grooveshark).

 # Licence